yoel0/Project-One-EVOBeast/README.md

 ## Deployment

-This Game Project was deployed using github.io [EVOBeast](https://yoel0.github.io/Project-One-EVOBeast/)
+This Game Project was deployed using github.io, check it out and play here: <br> [EVOBeast](https://yoel0.github.io/Project-One-EVOBeast/)

 ## Contributing